maxjappert/mcts_carcassonne/README.md

 The greedy (or heuristic) player always picks the next move which maximises the heuristic function.
 This implementation is useful for testing the effectiveness of a heuristic function.

+## Minimax with alpha-beta Pruning

+The search depth, before the value of a state is determined with a playout, can be specified as an argument via the console.
+Since this has an infeasible runtime (probably due to the insane branching factor), this is more of a symbolic

+implementation.

 ### Backpropagation Weight